 Population of Gultari Valley

 There is no official population data available for Gultari Valley.
-However, the valley is home to several small villages, and the total population is estimated to be around 10/15 thousands.
+However, the valley is home to several small villages, and the total population is estimated to be around 10/15 thousand.
 The valley is sparsely populated, and the majority of the inhabitants are of the Balti ethnic group, who have their unique culture and traditions.

 In conclusion, Gultari Valley is a hidden gem in northern Pakistan that offers a unique blend of natural beauty, cultural heritage, and adventure.
 It is a must-visit destination for anyone looking for a peaceful and scenic getaway in the lap of nature.